Ellis Hill - WHIZ - Fox 5 / Marquee Broadcasting

 Ellis Hill

 Friends may call from 4:00 p.m. – 8:00 p.m.
 Thursday October 12, 2023 at William Thompson & Son Funeral Home 5765 Gladstone Drive White Cottage.
 Funeral services will be held at 10:00 a.m.
 Friday October 13, 2023 at the Gratiot United Methodist Church with Dr. Mark Ballmer officiating.
 Burial will follow in Poplar Forks Cemetery.
-In lieu of flowers, memorial donations may be made to the National Trails Fire Department.
+In lieu of flowers, memorial donations may be made to the National Trails Fire Department P.O.
+Box 165 Gratiot, Ohio 43740.